Bonfire Night Sausage Buns

 Ingredients:

-500g Bread mix (or make your own bread)
+500g Bread mix (or make your own bread - see below)

 8 Sausages (you want good quality)